DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/export.md

 ## Supported Grid Features

-### Sorting and Filtering

-Pass the sorting and filtering options to the GridExporter.
-The rows will be exported in the same order as in the corresponding Grid component.

-### Summaries
+Exported data can be transformed in the Excel document as it is in the Grid.
+For this, pass Grid settings to the following `GridExporter` properties:

+- `sorting`
+- `filtering`
+- `grouping`
+- `selection`
-Pass the `totalSummaryItems` and `groupSummaryItems` to the GridExporter.
+- `totalSummaryItems` and `groupSummaryItems`

-### Grouping

-Pass the `grouping` configuration to the GridExporter.

-### Selection

-To export only selected rows, pass the `selection` prop to the GridExporter.

-Below is an example demonstrating all features described in this section.

 .embedded-demo({ "path": "grid-export/supported-grid-features", "showThemeSelector": true })

 ## Excel Document Customization

-### Appearance customization
+### Cell Customization

-To adjust a data cell appearance, specify the `customizeCell` function.
-Use the `customizeSummaryCell` function to adjust a summary cells appearance.
+Use the `customizeCell` and `customizeSummaryCell` functions to change the appearance of data cells or summary cells, respectively.

-### Header and Footer
+### Header and Footer Customization

-The sheet's header and footer can be customized in Specify the `customizeHeader` and `customizeFooter`
+Use the `customizeHeader` and `customizeFooter` functions to add a header and a footer.

 .embedded-demo({ "path": "grid-export/advanced-customization", "showThemeSelector": true })